otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 Sigma (RING-SIG)
   The 'RING-SIG' proof of authentication value.

+Prekey Message Indentifier (INT)
+  The 'Prekey Message Identifier' from the Prekey message that was retrieved from the untrusted Prekey Server, as part of the Prekey Ensemble.

+User Profile Indentifier (INT)
+  The 'User Profile Identifier' from the User Profile that was retrieved from the untrusted Prekey Server, as part of the Prekey Ensemble.

+Prekey Profile Indentifier (INT)
+  The 'Prekey Profile Identifier' from the Prekey Profile that was retrieved from the untrusted Prekey Server, as part of the Prekey Ensemble.

 Attached XZDH Encrypted Message (XZDH-ENCRYPTED-MSG) (optional: if an encrypted message is attached)
   The 'XZDH-ENCRYPTED-MSG' that consists of an attached encrypted ratchet id, an